dgd03146/about/.github/ISSUE_TEMPLATE/⚙️-setting-request.md

 ---
-name: "⚙️ Setting request"
+name: '⚙️ Setting request'
 about: Set up for this project
-title: "⚙️"
+title: '⚙️'
-labels: "⚙ Setting"
+labels: '⚙ Setting'
 assignees: dgd03146
 ---

 **Is your feature request related to a problem?
 Please describe.**